maxensas/pages/docs/index.md

 * Adjust `opacity` and `auto-close` when window lose the focus (click on the `upper left corner`).
 * `Highlight` for `expensive` and `dangeours mods` in maps (in config file).
 * `Auto paste` whisper trades in-game from external websites.

-### Usage and performances :
-* Run your game in `borderless full screen` in order to work correctly.
-* Uses max `180 ~ 250 MB of RAM` without memory allocation spikes.
-* Does not write data in the background to disk outside of updates.
-* Requires very little CPU time to run efficiently.

 ### Third party tools usage - [GGG Developper Docs](https://www.pathofexile.com/developer/docs/index#policy) :
 Xiletrade isn't affiliated with or endorsed by Grinding Gear Games in any way.<br>